Communities and Directions

 Route 235 Communities

-The Bonavista Peninsula is a loop with Route 235 serving as the opposite side of the loop to Route 230.
-One can either visit the communities on the way to Bonavista or on the way back from Bonavista.
-These directions are assuming you are visiting these communities on the way to Bonavista.
-We recommend you AVOID ROUTE 236.
-This is a dirt road and can be unfriendly to your rental vehicle.
+The Bonavista Peninsula forms a loop, with Route 235 being the opposite side of the loop to Route 230.
+You can visit these communities either on your way to Bonavista or on your way back.
+These directions are for visiting them on your way to Bonavista.
+We recommend avoiding Route 236, as it is a dirt road that may not be suitable for rental vehicles.

 Open Hall, Red Cliff, Tickle Cove